sergiojx/UMNColloquium/README.md

 # UMNColloquium

-## Oct 14	Cray Colloquium: 3D Scene Understanding with a RGB-D Camera
+## Cray Colloquium: 3D Scene Understanding with a RGB-D Camera
 Colloquia
 Cray Distinguished Speaker Series
 October 14, 2019 - 11:15am to 12:15pm
 Thomas Funkhouser
 Affiliation:
 Princeton/Google
 Abstract: Three-dimensional scene understanding is important for computer systems that respond to and/or interact with the physical world, such as robotic manipulation, autonomous navigation, and augmented reality.
 For